venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-nointernet.md

 > **Warning** This method only works for most modern pc vbeyond 2016 and recents.

+Feels lost here? check [How to use this guide](#how-to-use-this-guide) section of this document

 ## Requirements

 -   A usb stick to write the ISO source media file downloaded